All Products

 ))

-print(f'status code: {result.status_code},'
+print(f'Status code: {result.status_code},'

-f' request id: {result.request_id},'
+f' Request ID: {result.request_id},'

-Upload a file and configure a callback
+Upload with a callback

 import base64